Meatfucker/metatron2/README.md

 Go to the Bot tab on the Developer portal site and enable Privileged Gateway Intents.
 You need Presence, Server Members, and Message Content enabled.

 Go to the URL Generator on the OAuth2 tab and select the bot scope.
 Then select these permissions "Read Messages/View Channels, Send Messages, Manage Messages, Attach Files, Read Message History, Use Slash Commands" then use the link to invite the bot to your server.
 I may have missed one, if something is missing you can enable it later in server permissions

-### Conda Install (OPTIONAL, Recommended) - This can be skipped if you dont mind if pip installs things globally.
-This can sometimes cause problems with other ML stuff so I always use conda envs.

-Install miniconda if you dont already have conda.

-Activate your base conda enviroment

-Create a new enviroment `conda create -n metatron python`

-Activate your new environment `conda activate metatron`

 ### Install - Start here if you dont want conda or have already activated and are in your metatron conda env.